 Managers are more likely to adopt and embrace the technology if the technology was built with them in mind.
 A successful HR technology initiative considers what managers need, want and desire prior to building the processes and workflows.
 This can be achieved through the development of personas and journey maps.
 This is a dynamic process, and it does not end with the technology go-live.
 Manager needs will continue to change over time as the organization changes and business needs evolve.
 Continued focus on the manager experience ensures continued manager desire to utilize the technology.

-Like manager self-service, an HR enabling technology must consider their largest customer, the workforce.
-Employee self-service allows employees to take care of a multitude of HR-related and job-related tasks that would otherwise need to be completed by an HR team member, such as requesting time off, designating emergency contacts or adding a new child to the health plan.
-Employee self-service is an essential aspect of any HR technology and the way to ensure your initiative is successful, the employee experience must be considered when designing processes to ensure adoption and engagement.
+Like manager self-service, an HR enabling technology must consider its largest customer, the workforce.
+AI-powered employee self-service allows employees to take care of a multitude of HR-related and job-related tasks that would otherwise need to be completed by an HR team member, such as requesting time off, designating emergency contacts or adding a new child to the health plan.
+Employee self-service is a cornerstone of any modern HR Service Delivery solution, and the way to ensure your initiative is successful, the employee experience must be considered when designing processes to ensure adoption and engagement.
 Just as manager requirements change over time, your employee wants, desires and needs continue to change as the workforce, business and the world-at-large changes.

 Successful HR Technology Adoption and Utilization includes Strategy, Deploy and ROI.